How ThreatQ Helps SOCs Streamline Tasks to Focus on Higher Priority ThreatsPOSTED BY LIZ BUSH

 Expire benign or old indicators of compromise.
 Threat intelligence has a shelf life, but many organizations don’t know where to begin to define a threat data lifecycle or expiration strategy.
 ThreatQ supports various proven strategies you can use and continue to refine as your threat operations program matures.
 For example, starting with expiration based on source and indicator type and then, over time, expanding your model with sophisticated aging algorithms.

 Deploy actionable data to your security infrastructure and tools.
-ThreatQ can also make your entire security infrastructure more effective.
+The ThreatQ threat intelligence platform can also make your entire security infrastructure more effective.
 For example, you can automatically apply a subset of threat data that has been curated into threat intelligence, directly to your SIEM to generate fewer false positives.
 You can also automatically send all your curated threat intelligence to your security infrastructure to harden your sensor grid for better protection against future threats.

 Alexander Graham Bell was right about the importance of preparation, and ThreatQ can help.
 By lightening the operational burden and reducing time spent on manual tasks, ThreatQ helps ensure SOC teams are prepared for success – accelerating detection and response to better protect the organization.
 Learn more.